 For most of our users, media files (assets) are an integral part of their Contentful projects.
 That's why we've made creating, managing and delivering assets simple and flexible.
 With Contentful, assets can be uploaded manually within our web app or programmatically using our API.
 That includes images, videos, audio files, .pdfs, and more.

 We make working with images easy by giving you a specialized API to manipulate images by simply changing URL parameters.
 The web app also has a built-in image editor for making more permanent changes.
-If you use an outside media editor or hosting service, try using one of our integrations or extensions to pull your files into our entry editor.
+If you use an outside media editor or hosting service, try using a UI Extension to pull your files into our entry editor.

-Keep reading to learn more about the cool things you can do with media in Contentful.
+Keep reading to learn more about the things you can do with media in Contentful.

 There are two ways you can upload and create new assets: from inside the Contentful Web App or via our Content Management API.